AdobeDocs/experience-manager-core-components.en/CONTRIBUTING.md

 Thanks for choosing to contribute!

-The following are a set of guidelines to follow when contributing to this project.
+Follow these guidelines when contributing to this project.

 ## Code Of Conduct